-Considering that instability inherently exists in doing business in China – be it constant regulation changes, localization requirements, or a centralized planned economy – then the Covid-19 outbreak only complicates the difficulties already part of operating in China.
-Given this business reality, it seems that outsourcing business services in China is the most responsible way of doing business in China when you can’t physically be in China.
+Instability inherently exists in doing business in China – be it constant regulation changes or Covid-19 changing policies.
+In this business reality, it seems that outsourcing business services in China is the most responsible way of doing business in China when you can’t physically be in China.
 In fact, this is the ultimate solution for small and medium companies who want to sustain their China operation with minimum disruption to the business’s routine.

-What makes a management company like us unique in the landscape of service providers in China?
-What is the added-value of a multi-disciplinary service provider, and what does it look like in practice?
+What is the added-value of a multi-disciplinary service provider like us, and what does it look like in practice?
 Here are the details: